-THE MODERN RECORD: Let's kick things off with the usual interview starter!
-How did Army Of Freshmen start?
+THE MODERN RECORD: Let’s kick things off with the usual interview starter!
+How did the Army Of Freshmen start?

 THE MODERN RECORD: It’s such a change, like from one extreme to another

 Chris: Absolutely, it just kinda naturally happened.
 We were very experimental when we first started.
-Dan (Dan Clark-keyboards) and Aaron (Aaron Goldberg-guitar) played horns and I was like we'll be this cool band and every song will be a different genre, but no one would understand that.
-People would be like "what the f**k is going on here?!" so eventually we put Dan and Aaron on the keyboards and guitar cause they could both play and then it became sorta like okay, I think we have a sound now, and that's kinda the sound that people know us for now.
-Initially, if you woulda saw us in 1998 you would have been like "what the f**k is going on here?!" you know what I mean?
-It took us 2 years or so to kind of figure it out, which is a bummer because sometimes I wish we would have figured it out 2 years before because had we hit in like 98/99 as opposed to like 2001/2002/2003, the music industry was different so we probably could of snuck in on a major label and been living the dream, but we were just f**king around with all these different styles you know but hey, it is what it is.
+Dan (Dan Clark-keyboards) and Aaron (Aaron Goldberg-guitar) played horns and I was like we’ll be this cool band and every song will be a different genre, but no one would understand that.
+People would be like “what the f**k is going on here?!” so eventually we put Dan and Aaron on the keyboards and guitar cause they could both play and then it became sorta like okay, I think we have a sound now, and that’s kinda the sound that people know us for now.
+Initially, if you woulda saw us in 1998 you would have been like “what the f**k is going on here?!” you know what I mean?
+It took us 2 years or so to kind of figure it out, which is a bummer because sometimes I wish we would have figured it out 2 years before because had we hit in like 98/99 as opposed to like 2001/2002/2003, the music industry was different so we probably could have snuck in on a major label and been living the dream, but we were just f**king around with all these different styles you know but hey, it is what it is.

 THE MODERN RECORD: You say the name started off as “Chris Jay and the Army Of Freshmen”, why the Army Of Freshmen?